-At the outset of our study in 2014, financing was reported as the major constraint for not having a toilet, with 83 percent of households in our study reporting affordability or lack of money as the key reason for not having a toilet.
-This is not very surprising since the typical cost of the cheapest toilet recommended by the Government of India's flagship SBM program amounts to around 20 percent of annual income for the average study household (Ministry of Drinking Water and Sanitation, 2014).
-Prior to the roll-out of the intervention, sanitation investments were predominantly financed through a combination of savings (87 percent), government subsidies (12 percent) and transfers and informal loans (7 percent).
+At the outset of our study in 2014, financing was reported as the major constraint for not having a toilet, with 83 percent of study households reporting affordability or lack of money as the key reason for not having a toilet.
+This is unsurprising since the typical cost of the cheapest toilet recommended by the Government of India's flagship SBM program amounts to around 20 percent of annual income for the average study household (Ministry of Drinking Water and Sanitation, 2014).
+Sanitation investments were predominantly financed through a combination of savings (87 percent), government subsidies (12 percent) and transfers and informal loans (7 percent).
 Setting aside such a significant sum would be challenging for poor rural households, particularly given other pressing demands on household budgets.
 Formal financial services are generally available in the study areas, with a number of microfinance institutions providing credit to poor households.
-However, over the period of the study, few institutions provided credit for non-income generating purposes such as human capital investments; and no other institution provided credit for sanitation.
+However, over the study period, few institutions provided credit for non-income generating purposes such as human capital investments; and no other institution provided credit for sanitation.